-- Shirts without a collar - Unbuttoned collared shirts - Sleeveless shirts or shirts with cut-out sleeves - T-shirts over collared shirts or polos - Jeans with frays, patches, or holes - Sweatshirts or sweaters without a collared shirt underneath - Clothing that leaves your midsection, back, chest, shoulders, or undergarments exposed - Skirts or shorts shorter than 2" from the knee, with or without leggings/tights/stockings - "Sagging" (pants or shorts that leave undergarments exposed when shirt is lifted to waist) - Jeggings, leggings, stretch/spandex pants, jogging pants, warm-up pants, sweatpants, basketball shorts, & windbreaker pants - Sandals, flip-flops, and anything that shows your toes - Non-religious head coverings (i.e. hats, beanies, hoods, caps, etc.) - Blankets or capes - Anything with inappropriate content
+- Sleeveless shirts or shirts with cut-out sleeves - Jeans with frays, patches, or holes - Clothing that leaves your midsection, back, chest, shoulders, or undergarments exposed - Skirts or shorts shorter than 2" from the knee, with or without leggings/tights/stockings - "Sagging" (pants or shorts that leave undergarments exposed when shirt is lifted to waist) - Jeggings, leggings, or stretch/spandex pants, - Sandals, flip-flops, and anything that shows your toes - Non-religious head coverings (i.e. hats, beanies, hoods, caps, etc.) - Anything with inappropriate or offensive content